Tamil Genetics: Abstracts and Summaries

 Tamils also have some genetics in common with Bengali people living in northeastern India.

-Tamil Brahmins – members of the Brahmin (priestly and intellectual) caste – are an endogamous population and have substantial North Indian origins mixed with some South Indian, according to the Harappa DNA Project's autosomal DNA data, as summarized by Razib Khan, who also provides TreeMix plots, here.
+Tamil Brahmins – members of the Brahmin (priestly and intellectual) caste – are an endogamous population and have substantial North Indian origins mixed with some South Indian, according to the Harappa DNA Project's autosomal DNA data.

 27 percent of the Sri Lankan Tamils in the 1000 Genomes Project carry the Y-DNA haplogroup R1a1.
 This is a significantly higher percentage for R1a1 than Tamils in the Indian state of Tamil Nadu carry.
 Specifically, out of the project's 15 Sri Lankan Tamil R1a1 carriers, 5 belong to the subclade R1a-Z2123, 5 belong to the subclade R1a-L657, 3 belong to the subclade R1a-Y7, and 2 belong to the subclade R1a-F992.